MGIC Investment Corp (MTG) Stock: A Closer Look at the Market Potential - News Heater

 MTG’s Market Performance

-MGIC Investment Corp (MTG) has seen a -1.62% fall in stock performance for the week, with a 5.72% gain in the past month and a 2.27% surge in the past quarter.
-The volatility ratio for the week is 1.66%, and the volatility levels for the past 30 days are at 1.59% for MTG.
-The simple moving average for the past 20 days is 1.54% for MTG’s stock, with a 12.00% simple moving average for the past 200 days.
+MGIC Investment Corp (MTG) has seen a -0.17% fall in stock performance for the week, with a 3.89% gain in the past month and a -0.91% plunge in the past quarter.
+The volatility ratio for the week is 1.03%, and the volatility levels for the past 30 days are at 1.51% for MTG.
+The simple moving average for the last 20 days is -0.88% for MTG stock, with a simple moving average of 10.08% for the last 200 days.

 Analysts’ Opinion of MTG